AllusiveBox/common-core/README.md

 # What's Included?

 I'm trying to keep this pretty bare bones.
 At present, there are a few classes and stuff, but the vast majority of this package (at least presently) is the various utility functions included.
 I do have plans for adding more stuff, it's just a matter of do they belong in the core package, or in others, is where I'm at now in the debate process.

+# What's new?

+Check the [change log](./ChangeLog.md) for a complete list of all the changes between releases.